akoncsugit/akoncsugit.github.io/_posts/2021-10-07-Project-Blog-Post.md

+---
+layout: post
-# Blog 3 Project 1 Reflection
+title: Blog 3 Project 1 Reflection

-Ashley Ko 10/04/2021
+date: "2021-10-07"
+---

-\#\#Not my best.
+# Not my best.
 The vignette process was incredibly instructive.
 I was originally interested in the covid data set but had to which do to repeated errors when accessing the COVID API.
 I continued with my second choice, Pokemon and really enjoyed seen how I could apply my new